 advertisement

 the majority of people with diabetes also exhibit some symptoms of hypoglycemia. getty

-hypoglycemia is a condition that occurs when the body’s blood sugar, or glucose, falls below healthy levels, impeding its ability to perform vital functions. the most common cause of hypoglycemia is the medication used to control diabetes, a condition where the body does not produce insulin or does not properly use the insulin it does produce, but other drugs and conditions can lower glucose levels in patients with or without diabetes.
+hypoglycemia is a condition that occurs when the body’s blood sugar, or glucose, falls below healthy levels, impeding its ability to perform vital functions. the most common cause of hypoglycemia is the medication used to control diabetes, a condition where the body does not produce insulin or does not properly use the insulin it does produce, but other drugs and conditions can lower glucose levels in patients with or without diabetes. according to the canadian patient safety institute, any blood glucose level below 4.0 mmol/l is considered a case of hypoglycemia and cognitive impairment can quickly occur if this number drops below 2.8 mmol/l. the condition is easily treatable but if low glucose levels are not urgently addressed, there can be severe consequences, including death.

 symptoms of hypoglycemia

-although the condition varies from patient to patient — with some people exhibiting no signs of low glucose — the most common symptoms, according to diabetes canada , include trembling, sweating, anxiety, confusion, nausea or difficulty concentrating. other symptoms that may be encountered include: a pale appearance, headache, fatigue, irritability, dizziness and tingling in the lips or face. as the condition worsens, this list can involve slurred speech, a loss of coordination, blurry vision, nightmares, seizures and unresponsiveness. if you are experiencing what you think is hypoglycemia and you don’t have diabetes you should seek treatment immediately.
+although the condition varies from patient to patient — with some people exhibiting no signs of low glucose — the most common symptoms, according to diabetes canada, include trembling, sweating, anxiety, confusion, nausea or difficulty concentrating. other symptoms that may be encountered include: a pale appearance, headache, fatigue, irritability, dizziness and tingling in the lips or face. as the condition worsens, this list can involve slurred speech, a loss of coordination, blurry vision, nightmares, seizures and unresponsiveness. if you are experiencing what you think is hypoglycemia and you don’t have diabetes you should seek treatment immediately.

+advertisement